jgallagher19/redash-search-app/README.md

 pnpm tauri dev
 ```

-### Build
+## Deploy using your machine

-#### Compile python sidecar
+### 1. Compile Python sidecar

-Run this at least once before running `pnpm tauri dev` and each time you make changes to your python code.
-This command is also called by `pnpm tauri build`:
+Run this at least once before running `pnpm tauri dev` or `pnpm tauri build` and each time you make changes to your python code:

 ```bash
 pnpm build:sidecar-winos